Tucson Museum Trademarked Copyrighted Protected Logo

 The Mission San Xavier Del Bac is often called the White Dove of the Desert because its white limestone outer layer could be seen for many miles before arriving when traveling through the desert by walking, horseback, or wagon in the 1700s and 1800s.

-The mission church seen today was built from 1783 to 1797 on top of an original structure which was made of logs and hauled-dragged in to the site by Indians using Spanish ox carts.
+The mission church seen today was built from 1783 to 1797 on top of an original structure which was made of logs and hauled-dragged to the site by Pima and Papago Tribal men using Spanish Ox Carts, Horses, along with brute labor.

 The current church structure has been called the finest example of Mission Architecture remaining anywhere in the United States.
 It is regularly undergoing continued restoration efforts by a core preservation group, but the church and its interior still never fail to amaze one with its unique beautiful structure, altar, various wall paintings, and many painted domes and arches.

 All that you see were originally and still remain hand painted works often from native desert materials.
-A museum and gift shop is now attached to the church, and under the Ramadas on the east side of the parking lot, members of the Tohono O'Odham Indian Nation, on whose land the church now sits, gives one a little taste of their culture with conversation, fry bread, honey, and sometimes more.
+A museum and gift shop is now attached to the church, and under the Ramadas on the east side of the parking lot, members of the Tohono O'Odham Tribe Members, on whose land the church now sits, shares with the visitor a little taste of their culture with conversation, fry bread, honey, and sometimes more.

-Located downtown at: 414 N. Toole Ave., 520-623-2223, open 11 a.m.-3 p.m.
-Tuesdays, Wednesdays and Thursdays; 10 a.m.-4 p.m.
-Fridays and Saturdays; 11 a.m.-3 p.m.
-Sundays.
-Free Admission, Free Parking in front of the depot or in two gravel lots across from and west of the depot.
+Located downtown at: 414 N. Toole Ave., 520-623-2223, open 11 am to 3 pm Tuesdays, Wednesdays and Thursdays; 10 am to 4 pm Fridays and Saturdays; 11 am to 3 pm Sundays.
+Parking in front of the depot or in two gravel lots across from and west of the depot.
 It is located right next to the railroad tracks and the Downtown Historic Train Depot, the museum offers a train model, and an audio documentary featuring the voices of the actual past men and women railroad workers of Tucson.

 Also, walk through and explore around the still operating main train station depot building, which has been completely restored to the way it was back in 1941 as hundreds of local men and women took off on the train bound for their parts in World War 2.